William Julius Wilson Award for the Advancement of Social Justice

 Washington State University created the William Julius Wilson Award for the Advancement of Social Justice in 2009 to honor individuals who promote social inclusiveness and diversity in social policies and strive to reduce joblessness.

-The award is named after William Julius Wilson, who received his PhD in sociology from WSU in 1966.
+The award is named after William Julius Wilson, who received his doctoral degree in sociology from WSU in 1966.
 Professor Wilson is widely considered one of the nation’s most influential sociologists.

 2019 Honoree Robert D. Bullard